 Engage New Manufacturing Processes Early in the Product Life Cycle

-Learn how Voxel's Pulsed Electrochemical Machining technology can help manufacturers change the way they view design-to-manufacturability.
+Learn how Voxel's Pulsed Electrochemical Machining (PECM) technology can help manufacturers change the way they view design-to-manufacturability.
 Contact us to learn more.

 Imagine an engineer designing a product around a familiar manufacturing process.
 Later, the team discovers that the design is actually very difficult to manufacture using that method.
 Or, the design intent and overall product performance is compromised by designing around a limited manufacturing process.
 Unfortunately, it’s a common issue.